mehtajeet97/codedex_react/README.md

 <p> JSX is like "syntactic sugar" because it looks like HTML, but it's actually JavaScript!
 We can define JSX either in a .js file or a .jsx file.
 For this course, we're using .js files!
 When you run your code, JSX gets transpiled, or translated into plain JavaScript and then read by the browser.</p>

+<p> Sometimes referred to as "JavaScript Syntax Extension", parts of JSX are disguised as HTML.
+When you run a React app, the HTML-like parts are transpiled into browser-readable JavaScript!
+JSX can also be written as a function that returns markup.
+JSX is only valid if everything is wrapped under a single element.
+This is the power of React that allows us to use a function to return our website's markup! </p>

 ## Building Blocks

 <p> If JSX is like the "language" of React, then components are like the "building blocks" of the website's user interface.
 Components are defined like functions that return JSX content. <p>